Get back to not thinking about your feet.

 · Neuropathy associated with diabetes may include numbness, loss of feeling, tingling, burning, and sometimes pain

 · Ulcers may begin as a blister, discolouration, bruise, cut, or sore that does not begin to heal within two days.

 Prevention and Treatments

 · Prevention is the best medicine; regular foot care and foot health checkups with your Chiropodist are important to help prevent foot complications from diabetes.

 · Always wear shoes or footwear inside and outside of the house; avoid walking barefoot or wearing open back/open toed sandals.

-· Inspect feet daily for signs of infected nails, discolouration, callus and corns, and for blisters, bruising, cuts, or sores that do not start to heal in two days; have someone help you or use a mirror to do this.
+· Inspect feet daily for signs of infected nails, discolouration, callus and corns.
+Also check for blisters, bruising, cuts, or sores that do not start to heal in two days.

 · Use of a high-quality moisturizer daily, but never between your toes.